 339 Alexander Building

 M.M. and Doctor of Music in Vocal Performance, Florida State University

 B.M. in Choral Music Education, Central Michigan University

 Robert Peavler, baritone, currently serves as Associate Professor of Voice at Eastern Michigan University.
 He received his undergraduate degree in Choral Music Education from Central Michigan University and both a Masters of Music and Doctor of Music in Vocal Performance from Florida State University.
 Dr. Peavler regularly performs across the country as a recitalist and soloist.
 He is a frequent adjudicator for solo ensemble festivals and competitions, and is in high demand as a clinician in the public schools.
 He has presented sessions on practice techniques and diction for singers at the Michigan Music Conference in Grand Rapids, MI.
-His first book, The Mélodies of Francis Poulenc: A Study Guide will be available from Scarecrow Press in December 2013.
+He recently published his first book, The Mélodies of Francis Poulenc: A Study Guide (Scarecrow Press).

 As a member of the National Association of Teachers of Singing (NATS), Dr. Peavler has been a participant of the NATS Foundation Intern Program, served as a state board member for Michigan and Wisconsin NATS, and published in the Journal of Singing.
 Active in the College Music Society (CMS), Dr. Peavler has served on the CMS National Committee for Music in Higher Education and the Committee for Academic Citizenship.
 He was a participant in the three-member panel discussion "University Life as a Professor: Preparing DMA/Ph.D.
 Students for Navigating University Life, Cultures and Environments" at the 2009 CMS National Convention in Portland, Oregon as well as in the panel “Academic Citizenship in the Fine Art of Communication” at the 2010 CMS National Convention in Minneapolis, Minnesota.

 Learn more about EMU Voice.